ria0304/ApexNet/README.md

 ## Deep Learning Modules

-Five architectures, all trained on the identical real dataset and split, all independently evaluated — only the proposed model is checkpointed and served by the dashboard; the other four exist to make the comparison honest, not just to pad a table.
+Five architectures, all trained on the identical real dataset and split, all independently evaluated.
+Checkpoints are written for most of them under `checkpoints/*.pt`, but only `cnn_gat.pt` is what the dashboard actually loads and serves (`backend/main.py` looks for a `cnn_gat_v2.pt` first and falls back to `cnn_gat.pt`, since the serving code has already been updated for the newer pipeline described in the note above) — the other architectures exist to make the comparison honest, not just to pad a table.

 ### Module 1 — CNN (temporal baseline)